mkw2000/mkw2000/README.md

 ```

 Hi there!
-This is my space for personal / open-source projects and experiments with new technologies.
+This is my space for personal / open-source projects and experiments for fun.
 For all professional inquiries feel free to reach out via [Email](mailto:michaelkw.js@gmail.com).

 [![N|SKILLS CHART](https://cr-skills-chart-widget.azurewebsites.net/api/api?username=MKW2000)]()